 We’re not done yet!
 Here comes the hero of The Never Ending Story Barret Oliver!
 Sid Fields, who Jerry adopted on Seinfeld, also known as character actor Bill Erwin.

-If this looks better than a run of the mill TV movie, that’s because it has Wes Craven in the director’s chair, during the same year he made A Nightmare on Elm Street and The Hill have Eyes Part II.
+If this looks better than a run of the mill TV movie, that’s because it has Wes Craven in the director’s chair, during the same year he made A Nightmare on Elm Street and The Hill Have Eyes Part II.
 It was written by Richard Rothstein, who also brought us Universal Soldier and Human Experiments.
 Dean Cundy was the cinematographer, so again, this makes the movie look way better than you’d think.

 How did this all come about?
 Well, when Lucci renewed her contract with ABC in 1983, she was guaranteed a movie of the week in the hopes that after years of her gimmick of being always nominated for the lead actress daytime Emmy and not winning, she’d get to win a real Emmy.
 This film was specifically written just for her.

-Whoever saw this movie was award fodder had to have been doing the best drugs that 1984 could produce.
+Whoever saw this movie as award fodder had to have been doing the best drugs that 1984 could produce.
 Aerospace engineer Matthew Winslow (Urich), wife Patricia (Cassidy) and their two young kids (Oliver and Moon Frye) are reaping the benefits of his big promotion for inventing a fireproof spacesuit that will take man to Venus.

-So of course his family wants that good life, which includes the Steaming Springs Country Club that keeps you young forever, possesses young children to destroy their toy bunnies and turns wives into sex-crazed maniacs.
+So, of course, his family wants that good life, which includes the Steaming Springs Country Club that keeps you young forever, possesses young children to destroy their toy bunnies and turns wives into sex-crazed maniacs.

 Lucci is Lucci in this, out of control and dressed like a character out of V, as Urich dons that suit — it’s actually a G.I.
 Joe figure for most of the effects — and battles her.
 That suit comes from the MGM Studio collection, the only one of its like that had official NASA suits at the time.
 The suit they got was missing a backpack, which had to be designed and made so that Urich didn’t overheat.
 For this and more insane behind the scenes stuff, this movie’s IMDB trivia page shames nearly every other IMDb trivia page.